gardenlinux/gardenlinux/tests/DEVELOPER.md

-# Garden Linux Tests Next Generation - Developer Guide
+# Garden Linux Tests - Developer Guide

 This document provides comprehensive guidelines for developing and maintaining tests in the Garden Linux test framework.